Australia’s Best New Year’s Eve 2021 Celebrations

 Dine-out with your nearest and dearest

 With the hospitality industry being one of the most effected and regulated from the events of 2020, it is taking extreme COVID-safe measures to ensure the safety of patrons and staff.
-Restaurants and bars across the country are featuring menus and drinks packages exclusively created for the purpose of offering the maximum amount of fun and safety for people to enjoy a night out with their nearest and dearest, celebrating the end of 2020, and to cheers in the New Year.
+Restaurants and bars across the country are featuring menus and drinks packages exclusively created for the purpose of offering the maximum amount of fun and safety.
+For people to enjoy a night out with their nearest and dearest, celebrating the end of 2020 and to cheers in the New Year.

 As each state is under their own set of restrictions, dinner and drinks may look a little different, but the level of enjoyment will be felt nationwide with something for everyone.

-Sydney’s Alibi Bar & Kitchen will see diners start the year with good intentions and great company with a 100% plant-based 8-course Chef’s Menu for $95 per person, with the optional addition of a 3-hour beverage package for $139 served up beneath the indoor venues fairy light trees.
+Sydney’s Alibi Bar & Kitchen will see diners start the year with good intentions and great company with a 100% plant-based 8-course Chef’s Menu at $95 per person, with the optional addition of a 3-hour beverage package for $139 served up beneath the indoor venues fairy light trees.
 The ACT’s Contentious Character Winery (just 20 minutes from Canberra) is hosting an evening of ‘Music in the Vines’ with wine and food to be spent in the company of loved ones (dogs included).

 Music in the Vines, Contentious Character Winery